 Plastic reeds or cane reeds

-Mouth blown pipes have plastic chanter reeds and compound drone reeds, and bellows blown pipes can be fitted with either cane or plastic reeds. (more info below in plastic or cane reeds).
+Mouth blown pipes have plastic chanter reeds and composite drone reeds, and bellows blown pipes can be fitted with either cane or plastic reeds. (more info below in plastic or cane reeds).

-Another feature of bellows blown might be that it allows you to sing (or sip a drink!) while playing.
+Another feature of bellows blown might be that it allows you to sing (or sip a drink!) whilst playing.

 Mouth blown pipes deal with much more moisture and heat issues than bellows blown pipes as a result of the player blowing warm air into the instrument.
 For that reason, plastic reeds are used to make mouth blown smallpipes more stable and reliable as the material is less susceptible to moisture and temperature change than cane.